Hashdump/old-hashdump-site/_posts/2018-1-30-rmccdc-discussion.md

 ---
 title: RMCCDC discussion
-tagline: More info about RMCCDC and basic skills intro
+tagline: More info about RMCCDC and basic skills intro.
+License Dialog Analysis from Ethan.
 ---